NEW HOMES FOR SALE

 As with site-built construction, manufactured houses are constructed using high-quality materials and erected according to rigorous standards.
 Today’s prefabricated houses are also visually appealing, looking identical to their conventionally built counterparts.

-When purchasing a prefabricated house, customers have a variety of floor plans to select from, ranging from simple, minimalist rooms to opulent interiors.
-And, although the majority of manufactured homes are constructed using pre-designed floor plans, manufacturers provide many customization choices to ensure that each millennial house buyer’s unique taste and requirements are met.
+When purchasing a prefabricated house, customers have a variety of floor plans to select from.
+These floor plans range from simple, minimalist rooms to opulent interiors.
+And, although the majority of manufactured homes are constructed using pre-designed floor plans, manufacturers provide many customization choices.
+This ensures that each millennial house buyer’s unique taste and requirements are met.

 Manufactured Homes Are Long-Lasting

 Manufactured housing is equally as durable as site-built housing.
-Apart from being constructed using HUD-approved materials and according to applicable state, municipal, and regional regulations, these houses are also connected to permanent foundations that must adhere to stringent installation requirements.
+These houses are being constructed using HUD-approved materials and according to applicable state, municipal, and regional regulations.
+In addition, these houses are also connected to permanent foundations that must adhere to stringent installation requirements.

 Name(Required)